FEI Logo

 Engagement approach

-At FuturEnergy Ireland, we believe in speaking to the local community right from earliest stage and continuing this engagement throughout the entire lifetime of the wind farm.
+At FuturEnergy Ireland, we believe in speaking to the local community right from the earliest stage and continuing this engagement throughout the entire lifetime of the wind farm.

 This is particularly important in the 12-24 month period prior to a planning application being made, and also in the run-up to and during construction.